-Covered Services In-Network (based on negotiated charge) Out-of-Network (based on recognized charge) Primary Care Includes: simple extractions fillings: applies to amalgam and composite fillings for all teeth oral surgery periodontal therapy: 4 separate quads per 2-year period periodontal maintenance: 2 per plan year following active periodontal therapy endodontics, including molar root You pay 20% after the deductible ; Plan pays 80% You pay 20% after the deductible ; Plan pays 80% canal therapy Major/Complex Restorative Care Includes: • implants • inlays, onlays and crowns • fixed bridgework • dentures You pay 50% after the deductible ; Plan pays 50% You pay 50% after the deductible ; Plan pays 50% Orthodontia Treatment Orthodontia Treatment You pay 50%; Plan pays 50% No deductible You pay 50%; Plan pays 50% No deductible
+Covered Services In-Network (based on negotiated charge) Out-of-Network (based on recognized charge) Primary Care Includes: simple extractions fillings: applies to amalgam and composite fillings for all teeth oral surgery periodontal therapy: 4 separate quads per 2-year period periodontal maintenance: 2 per plan year following active periodontal therapy endodontics, including molar root canal therapy You pay 20% after the deductible ; Plan pays 80% You pay 20% after the deductible; Plan pays 80% Major/Complex Restorative Care Includes: • implants • inlays, onlays and crowns • fixed bridgework • dentures You pay 50% after the deductible ; Plan pays 50% You pay 50% after the deductible ; Plan pays 50%

+Covered Services In-Network (based on negotiated charge) Out-of-Network (based on recognized charge) Orthodontia Treatment Orthodontia Treatment You pay 50%; Plan pays 50% No deductible You pay 50%; Plan pays 50% No deductible

-The Plan's out-of-network benefit is based on the recognized charge.
+^{} The Plan's out-of-network benefit is based on the recognized charge.
 You pay the deductible and coinsurance shown, plus any costs that are over the recognized charge.